 Submit “yes” for the Prevention of Information Blocking attestation.
 Attest “yes” that you “did not knowingly and willfully take action (such as to disable functionality) to limit or restrict the compatibility or interoperability” of CEHRT.

 Submit “yes” for the ONC Direct Review attestation.
 The ONC—otherwise known as the Office of National Coordinator for Health Information Technology—is responsible for certifying EHR systems as CEHRTs, and for monitoring CEHRTs to make sure they continue to meet their certification requirements.
 Occasionally, ONC may need to conduct a “direct review” of a vendor’s EHR product (for example, if ONC has a reasonable belief that faults within the EHR system may present a risk to public health).
 By submitting “yes” to this attestation, you agree to cooperate with ONC in such a review.

 Reporting PI as a Group?

-If the MIPS eligible clinicians in your practice are reporting a performance category as a group, they must aggregate their performance data across the group’s Tax Identification Number (TIN).
+If the MIPS eligible clinicians in your practice are reporting a performance category as a group, they must aggregate their performance data across the group’s Tax Identification Number (see “Use of TINs and NPIs as Identifiers”).
 However, for the PI performance category, you would only use the performance data of those clinicians for whom you have data in a CEHRT.